- Specific Materiality

 Improving productivity through promotion of “Smart Work” initiatives

-Osaka Gas implements “Smart Work” initiatives, of which aims are to improve value for employees through the realization of work-life balance, establish a workplace culture that promotes workforce diversity, and prevent health problems caused by overwork.
+Osaka Gas implements "Smart Work" initiatives, of which aims are to improve value for employees through the realization of work-life balance, establish a workplace culture that promotes workforce diversity, and prevent health problems caused by overwork.
 By pushing forward with smart work initiatives, we will strive to improve productivity and reduce annual total working hours.
-“Smart Work” initiatives, which commenced in the fiscal year ended in March 2010, are a company-wide effort to improve productivity.
+"Smart Work" initiatives, which commenced in FY2010, are a company-wide effort to improve productivity.
 Specific activities are as follows:

-In FY2017, satellite offices were set up inside the Osaka Gas business offices.
-Employees not belonging to the business offices are posted to the satellite offices, shortening their commuting time and travel distance from their homes.
-By using the satellite office as a remote office, these workers can concentrate on their assigned business duties, helping to increase productivity.
-In addition, the Osaka Gas Group has drawn up a code of conduct for “smart work,” which is a set of standards employees, their superiors and other relevant parties are supposed to turn to in taking specific business-streamlining and energy-saving actions aimed at improving productivity even further.
+In addition, the Daigas Group has drawn up a code of conduct for “smart work,” which is a set of standards that employees, their superiors and other relevant parties are supposed to turn to in taking specific business-streamlining and energy-saving actions aimed at improving productivity even further.

 Support for Community Activities Involvement

-Supporting employees' involvement with juror leave and other systems
+Supporting employees' social participation through juror leave and other systems

 Osaka Gas has leave systems that allow employees to perform their duties for society.
-For example, before Japan enacted the citizens' jury duty system in May 2009, Osaka Gas had already introduced (in fiscal 2009) its juror leave system giving employees chosen for jury duty the required number of paid leave days.
+For example, before Japan enacted the citizens' jury duty system in May 2009, Osaka Gas had already introduced (FY2009) its juror leave system giving employees chosen for jury duty the required number of paid leave days.

 “Volunteer Leave Program,” “Community Leave Program”